search

 ◦ Keynote speaker on conference calls.

-Not included in this cost are private music lessons (if needed), required and elective text books, and the 10 Creative Harping Music Development DVDs.
-These total approximately $800.
+Not included in this cost are private music lessons (if needed), required and elective text books, and the 10 Creative Harping Video Series lessons – available in physical DVD format or as streaming video from our Web site.
+The additional cost ranges about $500-$600. for materials.

-How many years has the course been running (in whatever form)?
+How many years has the IHTP Program been running?

-The program began in 1994 in Vermont (Fletcher Allen Medical Center- Burlington).
+The program began in 1994 in Vermont at the Fletcher Allen Medical Center- Burlington.
 By 1996 we grew to include Florida (Shands Hospital, Gainesville) and Oregon (St. Charles Hospital, Eugene) and in 1997 added our San Diego site.
-In 1998, we became incorporated in the State of California and have built a strong affiliation with San Diego Hospice since that time.
-In 2004 we began our International affiliates with Japan and the UK and in 2009 expanded to Europe.
+In 1998, we became incorporated in the State of California and have built a strong affiliation with San Diego area hospices since that time.
+In 2004 we began our International affiliates program with Japan and the UK, and in 2009, expanded to mainland Europe.
+In 2013 we became affiliated with APREVA Hospice after San Diego Hospice closed.
+We now have teaching centers in Europe, Australia and Hong Kong as well as in rotating places in the USA.
+We are now in our 28th year.

 Are all my instructors and mentors truly experienced in the field?
 Are they the best in their field?
 Can I read their CVs/resumés?

-The teacher who teaches through SKYPE (for beginners) will be a teacher we recommend who has gone through the program and will help you develop to the point where you can enter into the program.
+The Skype/Zoom teacher (for beginners) will be an IHTP graduate who is also an experienced music teacher with a concentration in harp.
+S/he will help you develop to a point where you can apply to the program, submit two recorded improvisations, and a quiz.
 You are responsible for the cost of these lessons.

 I am interested in the harp therapy program, but feel that I will need a year to prepare for numerous reasons.
-Does your program start in the fall of each year, for example, will the next enrollment be available in September 2011?
+Does your program start in the fall of each year?

 top